onspatial/generate-mobility-dataset/README.md

-# The Pattern of Life Human Mobility Simulation (Demo Paper)
+# The Pattern of Life Human Mobility Simulation

 - Comparision of POL with real world data: